markdryan/subtilis/docs/Subtilis.md

 ```

 will not.
 This is done on purpose to prevent users from accidentally declaring a
-global variable when the really want a local variable.
+global variable when they really want a local variable.
 You almost always want a
 local variable in Subtilis as local variables are assigned to registers where as
 global variables are not.
 Operations involving local variables are consequently,
 much faster than the equivalent operations involving global variables.
 One side